himavarshini/learning/cpp/README.md

 There's not much about `scanf` and is rarely is used in any newer version of the software .. so we are not gonna much concentrate on this one here.

-baseline format specifiers are listed below..
+baseline format specifiers for `scanf` are similar to that of printf and are listed below..

 | format specifier | type |
 |------------------|------|